 Track Your Progress With Analytics Tools

-By comparing the performance of your various posts and social media strategies, you can get a better sense of what works and what doesn’t.
+By comparing the performance of your various posts and social media strategies, you can get a better sense of which art marketing efforts work and which don’t.

 Be Inspired By Your Fellow Artists Online

-Study the social media accounts of the artists you look up to—or any artists that really know how to promote their art online.
-You should examine everything about them, from the type of images they post to their posting schedule.
+Study the social media accounts of the artists you look up to—or any artists that have mastered artist self-promotion.
+You should examine everything about them, from the types of images they post to their posting schedule.
 By learning what makes these social media accounts so successful, you’ll gain some insight into what you can do better.

 Use Post-Scheduling Tools